thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/time/Pensieve.md

 ---
+collection: Harrypedia
-title: "Pensieve"
+title: Pensieve
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 The Pensieve is a example of Mrs. Rowling's lack of ability to fully think